- Sorry remains the hardest word! - 13th December 2024

 Mr Flynn was equally unimpressed by The Eye’s disclosure of this previous relationship.
 He said: “If Paterson has been having an affair with a Wales Today and Radio Wales presenter it brings his management skills in to question and he needs to be suspended immediately”.

 Ms Owen had also tweeted (or X’d!) over Christmas 2020 about how she had taken a trip to the beach at Southerndown in the Vale of Glamorgan, when others were governed by lockdown regulations.
-She treated us, too, to a video of how she had suffered a “turkey drama” (presumably at her South Wales home) by leaving plastic on the roast, but it cannot compare to the crisis endured by the families to whom she broadcasted every night with the latest lockdown rules.
+She treated us, too, to a video of how she had suffered a “turkey drama” (presumably at her South Wales home) by leaving plastic on the roast, but it cannot compare to the crisis endured by the families to whom she broadcasted at the time, with the lockdown rules.
 She announced online, as she showed us what had happened: “I left a bit of the plastic on it…”

 In the past, Ms Owen has also described as a ‘crisis’ wearing odd shoes into the office to broadcast the lunchtime bulletin, and asked whether anyone would notice.
-She even included for us a shocked face emoji after that comment, and following it Mrs Owen published on Twitter/X: “Crisis over!”.
+She even included for us a shocked face emoji after that comment, and following it Ms Owen published on Twitter/X: “Crisis over!”.

 Yet she could, perhaps, have focused on the BBC CW website saying the same day that coronavirus/Covid-19 was the biggest cause of death in Wales that month, which many might see as a real drama.